-A pattern is now emerging that will allow us to determine the regularised value of a Type I generalised terminant for the Stokes sectors due to clockwise rotations of $z$.
+A pattern is now emerging that enables us to determine the regularized value of a generalized Type I terminant for the Stokes sectors due to clockwise rotations of $z$.
 We simply replace the upper limit 2 by $M$ in the sum on the rhs of Equivalence\ (\ref{fiftytwo}).
-As a consequence, we find that the regularised value of $S^{I}_{p,q}(N,z^{\beta})$ for $-(2M \!+\!
+As a consequence, we find that the regularized value of $S^{I}_{p,q}(N,z^{\beta})$ for $-(2M \!+\!
 1)\pi/\beta \!<\! {\rm arg}\, z \!<\! -(2M \!-\!
 1)\pi/\beta$ is given by

 where $z_{M} \!=\! z \exp(2Mi \pi/\beta)$.
-This equivalence, which appears as (32) in the beginning of the proof to Thm.\ 2.1 in Ref.\ \cite{kow14}, represents the base or platform for the exactification of Stirling's approximation for positive values of ${\rm arg}\, z$.
-Note that negative values of ${\rm arg}\,z$ correspond to positive values of ${\rm arg}\, z$ in Stirling's approximation since the asymptotic series in the latter, viz.\ $S(z)$, is in inverse powers of $z$.
-On the Stokes line given by ${\rm arg}\,z \!=\!-(2M \!+\!1) \pi/\beta$, one takes the average of the regularised values for the two adjacent Stokes sectors bordered by the line and replaces the Cauchy integral by its principal value.
-After a little algebra one finds that the regularised value of the Type I generalised terminant on the Stokes line simplifies to
+This equivalence, which appears as (32) in the beginning of the proof to Thm.\ 2.1 in Ref.\ \cite{kow14}, represents the base or platform from which the exactification of Stirling's approximation can be carried out for positive values of ${\rm arg}\, z$.
+It should also be noted that negative values of ${\rm arg}\,z$ correspond to positive values of ${\rm arg}\, z$ in Stirling's approximation since the asymptotic series in the latter, viz.\ $S(z)$, is in inverse powers of $z$.
+For the Stokes line given by ${\rm arg}\,z \!=\!-(2M \!+\!1) \pi/\beta$, one simply determines the average of the regularized values for the two adjacent Stokes sectors bordered by the line and evaluates the principal value of the Cauchy integral.
+After a little algebra one finds that the regularized value of the generalized Type I terminant on the Stokes line reduces to